Code-AfterWork/eaty/contributing.md

 ## Contribution Guideline
-Fork the repo
+Fork the repo <br>
-Clone the Forked repo into your computer
+Clone the Forked repo into your computer <br>
-Make changes and test
+Make changes and test <br>
-Commit and push to the branch
+Commit and push to the branch <br>
-Create a pull request
+Create a pull request <br>
-The pull request will be reviewed and merged
+The pull request will be reviewed and merged <br>

 Make sure you're in the current sprint branch before commiting and pushing changes